-A GREAT BIKE PEDAL FOR BAD KNEES – AND FOR TRIATHLETES!
+A GREAT BIKE PEDAL FOR BAD KNEES AND NEED FOR SPEED

 The first group to embrace our pedals is triathletes – from elite level riders to new triathlon athletes looking for an advantage.
 One common thread between all riders is the benefits felt reducing knee, hip, or ankle pain associated with riding.
 The pedal allows the hip to rotate beyond a standard pedal relieving pressure off of leg joints creating a noticeable difference for many riders.
 Cyclists with FAI (Femoroacetabular Impingement) are using the pedal post surgery and in therapy using the lateral motion to their advantage.